 What are the hazards?
 Who might be harmed?
 What are you already doing?
 What further action is necessary?
 Action by whom and by when?
-Date Complete d/Outcom e remove unnecessary items from classrooms and other learning environments where there is space to store it elsewhere remove soft furnishings, soft toys and toys that are hard to clean (such as those with intricate parts) use outside space for outdoor education, where possible, as this can limit transmission and more easily allow for distance between children and staff school keeps a record of pupils and staff in each group, and any close contact that takes places between children and staff in different groups.
-Timetables are clear as to which teachers are teaching which classes when.
-Additional risk assessment/procedure s required for pupils with complex needs/close contact care actions for restraining and the
+Date Complete d/Outcom e same time Virtual worship daily. plan parents' drop-off and pick-up protocols that minimise adult to adult contact No music lessons involving musical instruments. • in addition, childcare settings or early years groups in school should: PE use of equipment to what can be easily anti bac wiped. consider how to keep small groups of children together throughout the day and to avoid larger groups of children mixing Each bubble to have a set of balls to use within pod, cleaning schedule explains cleaning of these. consider how play equipment is used ensuring it is appropriately cleaned between groups of children using it, and that multiple groups do not use it simultaneously Plan of staggered pick up and drop off has been sent out to parents. • remove unnecessary items from classrooms and other learning environments where there is space to store it elsewhere PE outside as much as possible.
+Hall can be used for socially distanced fitness. • remove soft furnishings, soft toys and toys that are hard to clean (such as those with intricate parts) All sides to be cleared. • use outside space for outdoor education, where possible, as this can limit transmission and more easily allow for distance between children Staggered starts relayed to parents with gates to be used in newsletter 5.03.2021. • and staff school keeps a record of pupils and staff in each group, and any close contact that takes places between children and staff in different groups.
+Some schools may keep children in their class groups for the majority of the classroom time, but also allow mixing into wider groups for